Gapless topological phases and symmetry-enriched quantum criticality: Introduction

 Our work unifies in two respects.
-First, as already mentioned, it offers a framework that incorporates previously studied examples, giving a common explanation for the observed edge modes at criticality---whilst also introducing qualitatively novel instances.
+First, as already mentioned, it offers a framework that incorporates previously studied examples, giving a common explanation for the observed edge modes at criticality---whilst also introducing qualitatively novel cases.
 Second, the invariants we introduce are direct generalizations of those studied in the gapped case, protecting edge modes in both settings.
-In particular, SPT and spontaneously symmetry-breaking phases correspond to the special cases where the bulk universality class is chosen to be trivial.
+In particular, gapped SPT and spontaneously symmetry-breaking (SSB) phases correspond to the special cases where the bulk universality class is chosen to be trivial (i.e., there are no low-energy degrees of freedom).
 This puts in perspective how much is left to be explored: one can repeat the study and classification for any choice of universality class.
 In this work, we focus on universality classes described by conformal field theories (CFTs).

 Examples of symmetry-enriched criticality are hiding in plain sight.
-These tend to occur at phase transitions where the neighboring gapped phases are non-trivial.
+These tend to occur at phase transitions where all neighboring gapped phases are non-trivial (either SPT or SSB).
 For example, a paradigmatic SPT phase is the Haldane phase, realized in the spin-1 Heisenberg chain \cite{Haldane83,Kennedy90,Kennedy92,Gu09,Pollmann10,Chen10}.
 By introducing an easy-axis anisotropy, this can be driven to an Ising phase:

 These two gapped phases are separated by an Ising critical point at $\Delta_c \approx 1.1856$ \cite{Chen03}.
 We point out that, although the bulk correlation length diverges, a twofold degeneracy with open boundaries remains exponentially localized, shown in Fig.~\ref{fig:xiloc}.
 We will show that this Ising CFT is topologically \emph{enriched} by $\pi$-rotations around the principal axes (a $\mathbb Z_2 \times \mathbb Z_2$ group), explaining the observed edge modes.